1776 (film): Soundtrack

 An original motion picture soundtrack album was released in 1972 by Columbia Records on vinyl LP records.
 It contains all the musical numbers, with the exception of "Cool, Cool Considerate Men" and "Compliments".
 The soundtrack also contains the edited versions of some of the musical numbers that were presented in full on the laserdisc and DVD releases.
-Although the Original Broadway Cast recording was released on CD in 1992, the film soundtrack was not.
+Although the Original Broadway Cast recording was released on CD in 1992, the film soundtrack remains unavailable in any digital format as of 2025.

 Production

 Jack L. Warner bought the film rights to the musical for $1.25 million.

 Many members of the original Broadway cast, including William Daniels, Ken Howard, John Cullum, and Howard da Silva, reprised their roles for the film.
 Ralston Hill, Ron Holgate, David Ford, Charles Rule and others repeated their roles from the Broadway production, marking their only appearances in feature film.
 This was a decision Warner made himself after feeling he made a mistake by turning down Julie Andrews for the 1964 film adaptation of My Fair Lady in favor of Audrey Hepburn.

 1776 was also the only film of Donald Madden, who was not in the original Broadway cast.

 Exteriors were filmed at the Warner Ranch in Burbank, California, the former Columbia Pictures backlot, where they built an entire street of Colonial Philadelphia.
 Most of the Colonial sets were destroyed by a fire in the mid-1970s.

 The water fountain seen during the musical number "The Lees of Old Virginia", with Ben Franklin, John Adams, and Richard Henry Lee, became known to television viewers as the fountain seen during the beginning credits of the TV series Friends.
 This fountain still exists directly across the street from the Bewitched and I Dream of Jeannie houses.

 Interiors were shot at the old Columbia studio on Gower Street in Hollywood.
 1776 was among the final films shot at Gower Studios before the Warner/Columbia merger in 1971.